 After creating the quick order, you can go to checkout as usual.

-Thanks to a requisition list supported by Magento Open Source, buyers can save time when purchasing frequently-ordered items since those are included in the shopping cart directly from the list.
+Thanks to a Magento 2 B2B requisition list supported by Magento Commerce, buyers can save time when purchasing frequently-ordered items since those are included in the shopping cart directly from the list.

 You are able to keep different records that center on items from different sellers, buyers, groups, campaigns, or anything.
 As high as 999 requisition lists that a customer account can keep up.
 The number depends on the setup in Magento B2B Commerce.